Problem Solving Training

 Managers

-- Employee does not seem to care about the quality of their work.
+• Motivating employees who seem indifferent to the quality of their work.

 Supervisors